 Before children can join our groups we ask all children to undertake an assessment.
-As Helen and Anna have seen so many children over the years they are able to give you some feedback about where your child sits relative to the competition across the board.
+As Helen has seen so many children over the years she is able to give you valuable feedback about where your child sits relative to the competition across the board.
 By comparing your child to many children both historically and currently, and by looking at the school spectrum we can give you a good indication of which schools may be options for your child.
 We are fortunate to have a range of pupils from all of the top schools.
 We are also able to offer sensible and realistic advice about school choices.

 Please make an appointment with us.
 We do not offer trial lessons at the groups as they are fully subscribed each term.
 If term has already started we sometimes take children without an assessment provided you can indicate to us that they are doing well at school.

 The assessments are standardized tests which take into account their age and benchmark the children against a national average.
 After many years of conducting these we are able to give you feedback about which schools might be suitable for them.
 We also conduct these for children who do not want to join the groups – please call for details.
 These tests are payable separately and are charged at £150.